-The concepts developed in the subject are important for the financial management of both companies, especially in credit institutions, and public and private entities, and are basic for one of the most attractive financial operations; investment in the stock markets.
+The concepts developed in the subject are important for the financial management of both companies, especially in credit institutions, and public and private entities, and are basic for one of the most attractive financial operations: investment in the stock markets.
 On the other hand, the elements that are introduced are fundamental for the analysis of investments and the compression of elementary financial products, both savings and investment.

-4. Degree competences achieved in this course

-Course competences Code Description

-Develop the ability to manage and run a company or organization, understand their competitive and institutional position, and identify E01 their strengths and weaknesses make business decisions opportunity.

-Develop and enhance the ability to establish the planning and organization of any task in a company with the ultimate goal of helping E03

-Develop the ability to analyze any information on the situation and possible development of a company and transform it into a business E05
+4. Degree comp petences achieved in this course Course compete inces Code Description E01 Develop the ability to manage and run a company or organization, understand their competitive and institutional position, and identify their strengths and weaknesses.
+E03 Develop and enhance the ability to establish the planning and organization of any task in a company with the ultimate goal of helping make business decisions.
+E05 Develop the ability to analyze any information on the situation and possible development of a company and transform it into a business opportunity.
 E08 Ability to produce financial information, relevant to the decision-making process.
 E09 Ability to carry out a financial evaluation of the different assets of a company at different points in time and at different levels of risk.

-E13 Ability to make logical representative models of the business reality abilities needed to undertake further study with a high degree of independence.
+E13 Ability to make logical representative models of the business reality G01 Possession of the skills needed for continuous, self-led, independent learning, which will allow students to develop the learning

+G02 abilities needed to undertake further study with a high degree of independence.
 Ability to understand the ethical responsibility and the code of ethics of professionals working in the field of economics.
 To know and apply the legislation and recognition of human rights and questions of gender equality.

-Possession of the skills needed for continuous, self-led, independent learning, which will allow students to develop the learning G01

-Develop oral and written communication skills in order to prepare reports, research projects and business projects and defend them before any commission or group of professionals (specialised or non-specialised) in more than one language, by collecting relevant evidence and interpreting it appropriately so as to reach conclusions.

-Ability to use and develop information and communication technologies and to apply them to the corresponding business department by using specific programmes for these business areas.

-Capacity for teamwork, to lead, direct, plan and supervise multidisciplinary and multicultural teams in both national and international environments so as to create synergies which benefit organisations.
+G03 Develop oral and written communication skills in order to prepare reports, research projects and business projects and defend them before any commission or group of professionals (specialised or non-specialised) in more than one language, by collecting relevant evidence and interpreting it appropriately so as to reach conclusions.
+G04 Ability to use and develop information and communication technologies and to apply them to the corresponding business department by using specific programmes for these business areas.
+G05 Capacity for teamwork, to lead, direct, plan and supervise multidisciplinary and multicultural teams in both national and international environments so as to create synergies which benefit organisations.